Jubo-Xu/Benchmarking-based-on-MoveIT2/README.md

 * Constraints would be added

 ## 15 Test cases
+The following are the specific testcases in this package.
+The index of the testcase can be passed as a ROS argument to directly control which testcase to use, as shown below.
 1. Test case 1: OMPL + no obstacle
 2. Test case 2: CHOMP + no obstacle
 3. Test case 3: STOMP + no obstacle